 Board of Directors

 John P. Butler joined Akebia as a director in July 2013 and was appointed as the President and Chief Executive Officer of Akebia in August 2013.
-Prior to joining Akebia, from 2011 until 2013, Mr. Butler served as the Chief Executive Officer of Inspiration Biopharmaceuticals, Inc ("Inspiration"), a company focused on developing products for patients with hemophilia.
+Prior to joining Akebia, from 2011 until 2013, Mr. Butler served as the Chief Executive Officer of Inspiration Biopharmaceuticals, Inc. ("Inspiration").
 Mr. Butler led the transactions that resulted in the sale of Inspiration's hemophilia assets to Cangene Corporation and Baxter International in early 2013, for a total aggregate consideration that could exceed $1 billion.
-From 1997 to 2011, Mr. Butler held various positions at Genzyme Corporation, a biopharmaceutical company, most recently serving as President of the company's rare genetic diseases business.
+From 1997 to 2011, Mr. Butler held various positions at Genzyme Corporation, now Sanofi Genzyme, most recently serving as President of the company's rare genetic diseases business.
 From 2002 until 2010, Mr. Butler led Genzyme's renal division.
 Prior to his work at Genzyme, Mr. Butler held sales and marketing positions at Amgen and Hoffmann-La Roche.
-Mr. Butler currently serves on the Board of Directors of Zynerba Pharmaceuticals, Inc. He received a B.A. in Chemistry from Manhattan College and an M.B.A. from Baruch College, City University of New York.
+Mr. Butler currently serves on the Board of Directors of Zynerba Pharmaceuticals, Inc. Mr. Butler previously served on the Boards of Directors of Relypsa, Inc. and Keryx Biopharmaceuticals, Inc. and was the Chairman of Keryx's Board of Directors and Chairman of the Board of Trustees of the American Kidney Fund.
+He received a B.A. in chemistry from Manhattan College and an M.B.A. from Baruch College, City University of New York.

 Scott A. Canute

 Scott A. Canute has served as a member of our Board of Directors since 2016.
-Mr. Canute has more than 30 years of experience in the biopharmaceutical industry, currently serving on the Boards of Directors of Flexion Therapeutics and Proteon Therapeutics.
-Mr. Canute served as President of Global Manufacturing and Corporate Operations of Genzyme Corporation from 2010 until 2011.
-Prior to joining Genzyme, Mr. Canute spent 25 years at Eli Lilly and Company and served as President, Global Manufacturing Operations from 2004 until 2007, where he directed all manufacturing and supply chain activities for Eli Lilly and Company’s global operations.
+Mr. Canute has more than 30 years of experience in the biopharmaceutical industry and is currently serving on the Boards of Directors of Immunomedics, Inc., Flexion Therapeutics, Inc., and Proteon Therapeutics, Inc. From 2011 to 2018, Mr. Canute served on the Board of Directors of Oncobiologics, Inc., from 2012 to 2014, Mr. Canute served on the Board of Directors of Allocure, Inc., and from 2012 to 2013, Mr. Canute served on the Board of Directors of Inspiration Biopharmaceuticals, Inc., a company that filed for protection under Chapter 11 of the U.S. Bankruptcy Code in October 2012 prior to the successful sale of its hemophilia assets to Cangene Corporation and Baxter International in early 2013 for total aggregate consideration that could exceed $1 billion.
+Mr. Canute has served as Principal and Founder of Magis Consulting LLC, a biopharmaceutical consulting company, since July 2012.
+Mr. Canute served as President of Global Manufacturing and Corporate Operations of Genzyme Corporation, now Sanofi Genzyme, from 2010 until 2011.
+Prior to joining Genzyme, Mr. Canute spent 25 years at Eli Lilly and Company and served as President, Global Manufacturing Operations from 2004 until 2007, where he directed all manufacturing and supply chain activities for Eli Lilly and the company's global operations.
 Mr. Canute received a B.S. in chemical engineering from the University of Michigan and an M.B.A. from Harvard Business School.